WELCOME TO THE COMPUTATIONAL

 We use electronic structure methods such as DFT coupled with transition-state search to understand and predict catalytic pathways

-Catalysts of special interest include gold nanoclusters, 2D materials, transition-metal oxides, and bimetallic materials
+Catalysts of special interest include single atoms, nanoclusters, complex oxides, and high-entropy systems

 CO2 reduction on a Cu cluster